opensearch-project/documentation-website/_opensearch/snapshots/searchable_snapshot.md

 ## Potential use cases

+The following are potential use cases for the searchable snapshots feature:

-- Users who wish to offload indexes from cluster-based storage, yet retain the ability to search them.
+- The ability to offload indexes from cluster-based storage but retain the ability to search them.
-- Users who wish to have a large number of searchable indexes in media with lower costs.
+- The ability to have a large number of searchable indexes in lower-cost media.

 ## Known limitations

+The following are known limitations of the searchable snapshots feature:

 - Accessing data from a remote repository is slower than local disk reads, so higher latencies on search queries are expected.
 - Data is discarded immediately after being read.
 Subsequent searches for the same data will have to be downloaded again.
-Future work will address this by implementing a disk-based cache for storing frequently-accessed data.
+This will be addressed in the future by implementing a disk-based cache for storing frequently accessed data.
 - Many remote object stores charge on a per-request basis for retrieval, so users should closely monitor any costs incurred.
 - Searching remote data can impact the performance of other queries running on the same node.
-Users are recommended to provision dedicated nodes with the `search` role for performance-critical applications.
+We recommend that users provision dedicated nodes with the `search` role for performance-critical applications.